Otto Frank: Post-war life

 In response to a demolition order placed on the building in which Otto Frank and his family hid during the war, he and Johannes Kleiman helped establish the Anne Frank Foundation in Amsterdam on 3 May 1957, with the principal aim to save and restore the building so it could be opened to the general public.
 With the aid of public donations, the building and the adjacent one were purchased by the Amsterdam-based foundation.
 It opened as a museum (the Anne Frank House) on 3 May 1960 and is still in operation.

-The rest of his life Otto Frank dedicated himself to the publication of the diary and the ideals his daughter had expressed in it.
+For the rest of his life, Otto Frank dedicated himself to the publication of the diary and the ideals his daughter had expressed in it.
 Otto Frank died of lung cancer on 19 August 1980 in Birsfelden and his ashes were buried in the town's cemetery, where Elfriede would also be buried, in the same tomb, 18 years later.
 He was survived by his stepdaughter Eva Schloss, his sister Helene Frank (Edith Frank's sister-in-law) and her two children.

 Otto Frank designated the Anne Frank Foundation in Basel as his sole heir and legal successor, which means that the copyright on all Anne Frank's writings belongs to this organisation.

 Legal fights against Nazi sympathizers

 In the years after the diaries were published, Otto Frank became embroiled in a series of legal battles with individuals who accused him or others of forging the manuscript; these cases would persist even after Frank's death in 1980.
 In 1959, Frank "lodged a criminal complaint on the grounds of libel, slander, defamation, maligning the memory of a deceased person and antisemitic utterances" against two members of the right-wing Deutsche Reichspartei, Lothar Stielau and Heinrich Buddeberg, who had dismissed the diary as a work of fiction.

 In 1976, Nazi sympathizer Ernst Römer accused Frank of editing and fabricating parts of Anne's diary.
 Frank filed a lawsuit against him.
 As with the previous case, the court determined that the diary was authentic.
-Römer demanded a second investigation, but on this occasion the Hamburg District Court engaged Hamburg's Bundeskriminalamt (BKA).
+Römer demanded a second investigation, but on this occasion the Hamburg District Court engaged the Bundeskriminalamt (BKA).
 It was claimed that parts of her diary were written with ballpoint pen ink, which did not exist prior to 1951.
-However, the BKA found that these parts were simply two scraps of paper not attached to the manuscript, and clearly written in different handwriting, and some page numbers, presumed to have been added by Otto Frank when compiling the diary for publication.
+However, the BKA found that these parts were simply two scraps of paper not attached to the manuscript and clearly written in different handwriting.
+Some page numbers are presumed to have been added by Otto Frank when compiling the diary for publication.
+No diary entry is written in ballpoint ink.
 Reporters were unable to question Frank, as he died around the time of the discovery.